 The man loomed above him.

-‘I’m a man who likes to work with his hands.’ he said.
+‘I like to work with my hands.’ he said.

 Pete felt his life slip away in a series of judicious blows as the man beat him to death with his own rifle.